-I’m an Assistant Professor at the School of the Environment at the University of Toronto with research interests in climate change media and communication, culture and climate politics, transnational climate movements, and authoritarianism and the climate crisis.
-Previously, I was a Postdoctoral Fellow at the Annenberg School for Communication at the University of Pennsylvania.
-Currently, I’m working on a book entitled Apocalyptic Authoritarianism: Climate Crisis, Media, and Power.
-I’m also the co-chair of the Critical Studies of Climate Media, Discourse, and Power Working Group a part of the Climate Social Science Network (CSSN) headquartered at Brown University.
+I’m an Assistant Professor at the School of the Environment at the University of Toronto with expertise in climate change media and critical methods of cultural analysis.
+My research concentrates on the climate-media-democracy nexus and explores questions of power, identity-formation, and meaning-making around climate change.
+Previously, I was a Postdoctoral Fellow at the Annenberg School for Communication at the University of Pennsylvania, where I also completed my PhD.
+I’m also the co-chair of the Critical Studies of Climate Media, Discourse, and Power Working Group a part of Brown University’s Climate Social Science Network (CSSN) and an Alumni Affiliate at the University of Pennsylvania’s Center for Media at Risk.

-My research and writing have been published in various academic journals and popular media outlets including Environmental Communication, Journal of Environmental Media, Media Theory, Politique Américaine, Places Journal, Reading The Pictures, and Earth Island Journal.
-I also co-edited the book entitled Climate Change and Journalism: Negotiating Rifts of Time.
-My scholarship has been recognized by the 2021 IAMCR Stuart Hall Award, New Directions for Climate Communication Research Fellowship, and Top Paper Awards from the International Communication Association and the Association for Environmental Studies and Sciences.
+My research and writing have been published in various academic journals and popular media outlets including Climatic Change, WIREs Climate Change, Environmental Communication, Journal of Language and Politics, Journal of Environmental Media, Media Theory, Politique Américaine, Places Journal, Reading The Pictures, and Earth Island Journal.
+I also co-edited the book titled Climate Change and Journalism: Negotiating Rifts of Time (Routledge, 2021).
+My scholarship has been recognized by the Connaught New Researcher Award from the University of Toronto, Stuart Hall Award from the International Association for Media and Communication Research (IAMCR), New Directions for Climate Communication Research Fellowship from the IECA and IAMCR, and Top Paper Awards from the International Communication Association (ICA) and Association for Environmental Studies and Sciences (AESS).

 Education: